willprice/til/git.md

 branch.
 If you want to find out what a symbolic-ref like HEAD is pointing to run `git symbolic-ref <name>`,  you can also change what it is pointing to: `git symbolic-ref <name> <ref>` e.g. `git symbolic-ref HEAD refs/heads/master`

+## Rebasing: checkout --ours, checkout --theirs
+(2016/03/16)
+When rebasing, `--ours` refers to the branch you are rebasing onto, rather than the branch you've got checked out, and `--theirs` refers to the branch you initially had checked out.
+So if was on branch `feature/x` and I rebase onto`develop`, then `--ours` refers to `develop` mid rebase and `--theirs` is `feature/x` bizarrely!